Reflex1171/Pterodactyl-Ad-Blocker-Detector/README.md

 - Run yarn build:production

-If you would like to order a custom theme from me contact me on discord: Reflex#4444
+If you run into any issues or want to commision me for custom work dm me on discord Reflex#4444